kernl-sdk/kernl/packages/cli/README.md

 This will:
 - Create a new directory with your project name
-- Scaffold a basic Kernl application structure
+- Scaffold a basic kernl application structure
 - Set up an example agent (Jarvis) with a math toolkit
 - Install dependencies
 - Initialize a git repository